roopzRMC/facebook-marketplaces-recommendation-ranking-system/README.md

 I used a google cloud based 8 core cpu with Nvidia T4 GPU Vertex AI notebook to deal with model training.

+However, availbility of the GPU was not assured and therefore I was forced to spin up an AWS based VM using a G3.Xlarge configuration

+## Virtual Machine Configuration

+* G3.4Xlarge Virtual Machine with deep learning AMI
+* Ubuntu 20.04
+* 250 GB Storage
+* Installation of jupyter lab, ipywidgets and associated pytorch libraries
+* NVIDIA srivers pre-installed

 12 hours of training to cover 150 epochs was required to reach a Training Accuracy of 99%, Validation Accuracy of 52%

 Further training could have been carried out which may well have reduced the current level of overfitting observed from the tensorboard performance available here